 Then we hopped back onto the bus to head to the Skydeck Chicago at the Willis Building (aka Sears Tower) The bus took us through Magnificent Mile on Michigan street and down beside the river past and even past the Chicago Theatre, it was quite a fun ride as well.
 One of our tour guides Frank even played a few famous Chicago songs to add to the experience.

-A must stop on your tour of Downtown Chicago is a walk to Grant Park to see the Buckingham Fountain and other statues at the park.
-Plus head over to the Millennium Park to see the Cloud Gate, BP Steel Bridge and new children’s park Maggie Daley Park from this area.
+A must-stop on your tour of Downtown Chicago is a walk to Grant Park to see the Buckingham Fountain and other statues at the park.
+Plus head over to Millennium Park to see the Cloud Gate, BP Steel Bridge, and new children’s park Maggie Daley Park from this area.

 These areas are all free of cost but I must mention that The Art Institute for Chicago is there as well which most of the locals told us is a must for your list.
-It’s included on your gocitycard.
+It’s included on your go city pass.

 We found off 9th Street there were a few parking garages that were much less in cost and not too far of a walk if you’re just visiting this area.